Professional FiveM Resource Deployment: Git Workflows, Staging Servers, and Zero-Downtime Updates

 server-secrets.env

-4. Open a PR, review the diff, merge to main.
+4. Open a pull request, review the code differences, and merge the branch into main.

 cd /opt/fivem/server-data